opnfv/yardstick/docs/testing/user/userguide/08-nsb_installation.rst

 Abstract
 --------

-Yardstick supports installation on Ubuntu 14.04 or via a Docker image.
-The installation procedure on Ubuntu 14.04 or via the docker image are detailed in the section below.

 The Network Service Benchmarking (NSB) extends the yardstick framework to do VNF characterization and benchmarking in three different execution environments viz., bare metal i.e. native Linux environment, standalone virtual